-Committee Membership: HRC Committee (2)
+Committee Membership: HRC Committee (1)

-Minimum Share Ownership Met: Yes (3)
+Minimum Share Ownership Met: Yes (2)

 Mr. Assing is the President and Chief Executive Officer of Centurion Group Limited, the global rental, services, and infrastructure platform of SCF Partners.
-He has 29 years of experience in the EPC and oilfield service industries, including senior management roles in marketing, business development, commercial, and project and operations management.
-Prior to joining Centurion, Mr. Assing was President and Chief Executive Officer of Tesco Corporation until its sale to Nabors Industries, and prior thereto he served in multiple global and regional positions with Schlumberger and Technip.
+He has 30 years of experience in the engineering, procurement, and construction, and oilfield service industries, including senior management roles in marketing, business development, commercial, and project and operations management.
+Prior to joining Centurion Group Limited, Mr. Assing was President and Chief Executive Officer of Tesco Corporation until its sale to Nabors Industries, and prior thereto he served in multiple global and regional positions with Schlumberger and Technip.
 He has extensive international experience in the energy industry, including operations in the United States, Canada, Latin America, the Middle East, Africa, Southeast Asia, Australia, and Europe.